KonstantinLukaschenko/the-real-donald-trump-alexa-skill/README.md

 ## Example phrases
 ```
-Alexa, ask the real Donald Trump for some wisdom …
+Alexa, ask the real Donald Trump for some wisdom…
 ```

 ## Development